forworldapp/upbitalarm/replit.md

 Preferred communication style: Simple, everyday language.
 Alert preferences: Simple and immediate notifications when new listing announcements appear.
 Focus on instant alerts rather than detailed information.
+Notification priority: Listing announcements (공시) are more important than completed listings and should be detected and alerted immediately.

 # System Architecture